NBISweden/submitter/README.md

   ingest
 ```

-### Configuration
+### configuration

-To run submitter a configuration file is needed with proper input, example of the config file can be found in the root of the repo in `config.yaml`
+To run submitter a configuration file is needed with proper input, example of the config file: `config.yaml`

 example:
 ```yaml